zalando-stups/documentation/introduction/why-stups.rst

 How to trace software changes from a running EC2 instance back to the specification:

 * The running EC2 instance (running :ref:`taupage` AMI) can be queried for its user data.
-* The Taupage user data YAML contains the Docker image (immutable in :ref:`pierone`) and the application ID and version
+* The Taupage user data YAML contains the Docker image (immutable in :ref:`pierone`) and the application ID
 * The Docker image contains the SCM source information via ``scm-source.json``.
 Pier One provides a special REST endpoint to retrieve the SCM source information for any conforming Docker image.
-* The :ref:`kio` application registry contains either the specification for the application version directly or the used ticket system.
+* The :ref:`kio` application registry contains either the specification for the application directly or the used ticket system.
 * The SCM commit references specification tickets from the configured ticket system (if a ticket system is used)

 .. image:: images/stups-traceability.png